Carsten Stoll

 IEEE PAMI, 2013

-We present a markerless motion capture approach for simultaneously tracking multiple characters from multi-view video.
-Multi-view image segmentation separates overlapping subjects and the method jointly estimates skeletal poses of all characters, enabling capture in scenes with close interactions where traditional methods fail due to occlusions.
+We present a markerless motion capture approach for simultaneously tracking multiple characters from multi-view video, enabling capture in scenes with close interactions where traditional methods fail due to occlusions.

 2012